swunoo/ConwayGameOfLife-Renderer/README.md

 ## Timeline
 * 2.5 hours on Dec 28, 2022 to complete basic layout.
 * 2 more hours to complete all UI.
+* 2.5 more hours and completed game setup logic.